Benchmarking and Analyzing Point Cloud Classification under Corruptions: Related Works

 \textbf{Point Cloud Classification.} Point cloud classification serves as an fundamental task for 3D understanding from raw hardware inputs.
 Point cloud classifier has diverse architectural designs.
 There are MLP-based models~\cite{qi2017pointnet, qi2017pointnetplusplus}, convolution-based models~\cite{liu2019rscnn, xu2021paconv}, graph-based models~\cite{simonovsky2017ecc, wang2019dgcnn} and recently proposed transformer-based models~\cite{guo2020pct, zhao2021point, mazur2021cloudtransformers}.
 Besides, there is a rising discussion on point cloud augmentation, including mix-based augmentations~\cite{chen2020pointmixup, lee2021rsmix}, deformation-based augmentations~\cite{kim2021pointwolf} and auto-augmentations~\cite{li2020pointaugment}.
 Moreover, self-supervised pre-train has drawn much research attention recently.
 Pre-trains obtained from pre-text tasks like occlusion reconstruction~\cite{wang2021occo} and mask inpainting~\cite{yu2021pointbert} provide better classification performance than random initialization.

 \textbf{Robustness in Point Cloud.} Several attempts are made to improve point cloud classifier's robustness.
 Triangle-Net~\cite{xiao2021triangle} designs feature extraction that is invariant to positional, rotational, and scaling disturbances.
 Although Triangle-Net achieves exceptional robustness under extreme corruptions, its performance on clean data is not on par with SoTA.
 PointASNL~\cite{yan2020pointasnl} introduces adaptive sampling and local-nonlocal modules to improve robustness.
 However, PointASNL takes a fixed number of points in implementation.
 Other works improve a model's adversarial robustness by denoising and upsampling~\cite{zhou2019dup}, voting on subsampled point clouds~\cite{liu2021pointguard}, exploiting local feature's relative position~\cite{dong2020self} and self-supervision~\cite{sun2021adversarially}.
+RobustPointSet~\cite{taghanaki2020robustpointset} evaluates the robustness of point cloud classifiers under different corruptions, and shows that basic data augmentations poorly generalize to ``unseen'' corruptions.
+However, our work shows that more advanced augmentation techniques, \eg, mixing and local deformation, can substantially improve the robustness.

 \textbf{Robustness Benchmarks in Image Classification.} Comprehensive robustness benchmark has been built for 2D image classification recently.
 ImageNet-C~\cite{hendrycks2019bench} corrupts the ImageNet~\cite{imagenet_cvpr09}'s test set with simulated corruptions like compression loss and motion blur.
 ObjectNet~\cite{barbu2019objectnet} collects a test set with rich variations in rotation, background and viewpoint.
 ImageNetV2~\cite{recht2019do} re-collects a test set following ImageNet's protocal and evaluates the performance gap due to the natural distribution shift.
 Moreover, ImageNet-A~\cite{hendrycks2021nae} and ImageNet-R~\cite{hendrycks2021many} benchmark classifier's robustness to natural adversarial examples and abstract visual renditions.